issagith/nanoTabSTAR/README.md

 - [x] **Phase 1: Autonomous Preprocessing**: Replicate TabSTAR's verbalization and scaling logic without external dependencies.
 - [x] **Phase 2: Corpus Generation**: Create a flexible HDF5 pretrain corpus storing raw strings for on-the-fly tokenization.
-- [x] **Phase 3: Model Architecture**: Implement the hybrid Transformer + MLP architecture.
+- [x] **Phase 3: Model Architecture**: Implement the hybrid Transformer + MLP architecture with Numerical Fusion.
-- [x] **Phase 4: Pretraining Loop**: Implement the multi-task pretraining strategy.
+- [x] **Phase 4: Pretraining Loop**: Implement the multi-task pretraining strategy with Gradient Accumulation and OneCycleLR.
 - [ ] **Phase 5: Fine-tuning & Inference**: Tools for downstream task adaptation and evaluation.

-## Key Features (Current)
+## Key Features

 - **Autonomous Preprocessing**: All logic for verbalization, numerical scaling, and date expansion is contained in `nanotabstar/preparation.py`.
 - **Flexible Corpus**: Generates an HDF5 pretrain corpus storing **raw strings**.
+This allows experimenting with different tokenizers without regenerating the data.
-- **Target-Aware**: Implements the "Target-Aware" representation where class descriptions are prepended to the input.
+- **Target-Aware Representation**: Implements the "Target-Aware" strategy where class descriptions (for classification) or target metadata (for regression) are prepended to the input features.
-- **Hybrid Architecture**: Implements the Transformer + MLP model with Numerical Fusion and Mean Pooling.
+- **Hybrid Architecture**:
+  - **Textual Encoder**: Uses `e5-small-v2` to encode feature names and verbalized values.
+  - **Numerical Fusion**: A specialized Transformer block that fuses textual embeddings with normalized numerical magnitudes.
+  - **Interaction Encoder**: A global Transformer that models dependencies between all features and target tokens.
-- **Multi-Task Training**: A unified training loop that handles both classification and regression datasets simultaneously.
+- **Multi-Task Training**: A unified training loop that handles both classification (AUC) and regression (R2) datasets simultaneously.
-- **Selective Unfreezing**: Support for unfreezing the last $k$ layers of the textual encoder for efficient fine-tuning.
+- **Memory Optimized**:
+  - **Gradient Checkpointing**: Recalculates activations during backward pass to save VRAM.
+  - **Gradient Accumulation**: Simulates large batch sizes (e.g., 128) and ensures good meta-learning.
+- **Stable Optimization**:
+  - **OneCycleLR**: Implements the 10% warmup and cosine annealing strategy from the paper.
+  - **Epoch-based Batching**: Pre-calculates and shuffles "pure" mini-batches (one dataset per batch) with atmost 2048 samples per dataset.

 ## Repository Structure